“Your wonderful creative festival was born just few years ago. But despite

 Russian President Vladimir Putin

-In 2007, the city of Sochi won its bid to host the XXII Winter Olympic
+In 2007, the city of Sochi won its bid to host the XXIII Winter Olympic

 Games.
 The Winter International Arts Festival directed by Yuri